codingMustache/codingMustache/README.md

 ## Joke of the Day

-Where do hamburgers go to dance?
-The meat-ball.
+I'm practicing for a bug-eating contest and I've got butterflies in my stomach.

 ## Daily Trivia

-The Electron computer was released in Britain during 1983 for the home computing market, by which company?
+The acronym &quot;RIP&quot; stands for which of these?
- 1. Acorn Computers
+ 1. Runtime Instance Processes
- 2. Amstrad PLC
+ 2. Routing Information Protocol
- 3. Sinclair Research
+ 3. Routine Inspection Protocol
- 4. Commodore Business Machines
+ 4. Regular Interval Processes

 <details>
   <summary>Answer</summary>
-  Acorn Computers
+  Routing Information Protocol
 </details>